Ranjan Gogoi: Family and health

+Gogoi with his wife Rupanjali (left), First Lady Savita Kovind (second from left) and President Ram Nath Kovind (second from right) on 1 November 2018.

 Gogoi is married to Rupanjali Gogoi, and they have two children together, a son Raktim Gogoi and a daughter Rashmi Gogoi, both of whom are advocates.
 His daughter, Rashmi, is married to the son of former Delhi High Court justice Valmiki Mehta.

 Gogoi suffered from pancreatitis in the 1980s.
 He again suffered from the same disease in April 2011, when he was the Chief Justice of the Punjab and Haryana High Court, and was admitted to the Post Graduate Institute of Medical Education and Research, and later was flown to the Ganga Ram Hospital in Delhi for treatment.

 Interests and security

-Gogoi has visited numerous countries, including Russia, to attend the Conference of Chief Justices; Turkey, to attend the Conference of Islamic Countries as well as Indonesia, U.K, France, Germany and the Netherlands.
+Gogoi has visited numerous countries, including Russia, to attend the Conference of Chief Justices; Turkey, to attend the Conference of Islamic Countries as well as Indonesia, the UK, France, Germany and the Netherlands.

 Gogoi wrote an autobiography titled "Justice for the Judge: An Autobiography" in 2021.
 He is not on the social media platform Twitter, and several tweets were falsely attributed to Gogoi.
 He is one of the 63 individuals in India covered by Z plus security provided by the Central Reserve Police Force.

 Finances

-When Gogoi became the Chief Justice of India on 3 October 2018, he was one of the 11 Supreme court justices who made their assets and finances public.
+When Gogoi became the Chief Justice of India on 3 October 2018, he was one of the 11 Supreme court Justices who made their assets and finances public.
 He disclosed he had no car, and the only property he had was gifted to him by his mother in June 2015.

 Views

 Judiciary

-Gogoi has been appreciated highly by litigants and civilians for stating that the judiciary is ramshackled and it is useless going to court as many litigants have their cases being dragged for years and do not find respite.
+Gogoi has been appreciated highly by litigants and civilians for stating that the judiciary is ramshackled and it is useless going to court as many litigants have their cases being dragged on for years and do not find respite.
 Gogoi also stated, in an interview in June 2023, that judges in the Supreme Court can be corrupt.

 One Nation, One Election

-On 11 March 2025, Gogoi testified before the Joint parliamentary committee where he argued that the One Nation, One Election bill was constitutionally valid and would not infringe upon the rights of Indian voters.
+On 11 March 2025, Gogoi testified before the Joint Parliamentary Committee where he argued that the One Nation, One Election bill was constitutionally valid and would not infringe upon the rights of Indian voters.
 However, Gogoi criticised the possibility of the Election Commission (EC) having unrestricted powers to decide the schedule of the election, and he questioned Article 82A which granted the EC the power to decide if a state assembly should have a separate election from a Lok Sabha election.